What is Art Bites?

 We started in the Fall of 2018 with eight classes: Acrylics, Mark Making, Oils, Origami, Pastels, Watercolour Pencils, Watercolours and Zentangle.
 The classes grew and grew, often selling out in the first week, and by the fall of 2020, we added morning sessions to accommodate everyone.
 We were onto a great idea!

 Art Bites has grown into an ongoing series of classes running Sundays each spring and fall, with one session 10-12 and a second session 1-3 pm.
-And we’ve expanded to include Creative Kids, Youth Art Lab, and Art Foundations programs to include options for emerging artists of all ages.
+And we’ve expanded to include Creative Kids, Youth Art Lab, and Monday Art Gems programs to include options for emerging and growing artists of all ages.

 We are so appreciative of the wonderful instructors who have come along on this ride with us, some who enjoy one or two classes here and there, and others who are with us on a regular basis.
 These artists are enthusiastic, welcoming, and encourage all their students to ‘just have fun!’ with their art.
 Thank you to all of them, and to our Art Bites participants who have taken the plunge with us!